Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: SSP Reductions for Various Problems

 \tikzstyle{vertex}=[draw,circle,fill=black, minimum size=4pt,inner sep=0pt] \tikzstyle{edge} = [draw,-]

-Again, the universe elements of \textsc{3Sat} are injectively mapped to the literal vertices in $V'$, where $f_{(L,C)}(\ell) = \ell \in V'$.
-All solutions included exactly one of $\ell$ or $\overline \ell \in V'$ corresponding to $\ell$ and $\overline \ell$ in the \textsc{3Sat} solution as well as one additional vertex for each clause.
-Note that every independent set has size at most $k$, since only one vertex of every 3-clique and every 2-clique can be taken into the solution.
-Whenever a clause $C_j \in C$ is not satisfied, all three vertices in the clause $C_j$ are blocked from the independent set from the opposite literals that are in the solution.
-In this case already the independent set has size less than three.
+Again, the universe elements of \textsc{3Sat} are injectively mapped to the literal vertices in $W \subseteq V'$, where $f_{I}(\ell) = v_\ell \in V'$.
+All solutions included exactly one of $v_\ell$ or $v_{\overline \ell} \in W$ corresponding to $\ell$ and $\overline \ell$ in the \textsc{3Sat} solution as well as one additional vertex for each clause.
+Note that every independent set has size at most $k'$, since only one vertex of every 3-clique and every 2-clique can be taken into the solution.
+Whenever a clause $c \in C$ is not satisfied, all three vertices in the clause $c$ are blocked from the independent set from the opposite literals that are in the solution.

-In total, we have that every independent set of size at least $k$ restricted to the set $V'$ corresponds to a solution of \textsc{3Sat}.
-On the other hand, every solution of \textsc{3Sat} can be transferred over to the set $V'$ and be completed in at least one way to an independent set of size at least $k$, i.e. the following equation holds true
+In total, we have that every independent set of size at least $k'$ restricted to the set $W$ corresponds to a solution of \textsc{3Sat}.
+On the other hand, every solution of \textsc{3Sat} can be transferred over to the set $W$ and be completed in at least one way to an independent set of size at least $k'$, i.e. the following equation holds true